 Assuming that photographs in Mayson Beeton’s albums: “Through the West Indies – 1896 – 97” were collected or purchased while he was working as a correspondent in the Caribbean, the date the photograph was taken would need to have been earlier than 1908 as suggested by Richard Goddard.

 Beeton’s albums are dated 1896 – 97.
-Tereza Siza in her book: Entre Viagens – A História suspensa do fotógrafo Júlio Sizan, Tereza Siza states that the image on Siza photograph 111 Bath, Barbados W.I. was taken in the 1890’s.
+Tereza Siza in her book: Entre Viagens – A História suspensa do fotógrafo Júlio Sizan, Tereza Siza states that the image on Siza photograph 111 (a fisherman holding a child in his arms walking on Bath beach, Barbados W.I.) was taken in the 1890’s.

 By 1908 Beeton had lived in Newfoundland for at least five years; beginning in 1903 while negotiating approval to build a lumber mill near Grand Falls.
 A mill he was managing by 1905.